 - Spend time with – who the child spends time with separate to who they reside with.
 This is usually what people mean when they refer to “access” or “visitation”.

 Families come in all shapes and sizes.
-Parents can be married, de-facto, same sex, adoptive, and so on.
+This means that parents can be married, de-facto, same sex, adoptive, and so on.
 Children can live in a family with their biological parents, or a blended family with step-parents and step-siblings, and a wide range of other situations as well.
-A person who is not one of the biological parents of the child can apply for child custody, whether that be as a “live with” or a “spend time with” arrangement.
+Therefore, a person who is not one of the biological parents of the child can apply for child custody, whether that be as a “live with” or a “spend time with” arrangement.

 Types of Child Custody